-Total credits required for a Certificate of Achievement in CompTIA Security+......3
+Total credits re equired for a Certificate of Achiever nent in Сотр TIA Secu ırity+ 3

 CERTIFICATE OF ACHIEVEMENT IN FUNDAMENTALS OF GAME DESIGN (15 CREDITS)

 The Fundamentals of Game Design Certificate of Achievement is designed to provide the basic skills and knowledge students will need in order to meet requirements for entry-level positions in the mobile app and game design industry.
 Students will learn the fundamentals of object-oriented programming, explore digital media and design principles, be introduced to 2-D and 3-D computer animation, and become familiar with basic principles of graphic design and typography.
 A capstone course will integrate all prerequisite courses and introduce students to 2-D and 3-D game design.
 This certificate is available completely online.